Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Step 2: Antifungal Attack

-Again I can do it for 1 or 2 …or 3 weeks until I am ready for the next phase that is stronger.
+Again I can do it for 1 or 2 … 3 weeks or more…. until I am ready for the next phase that is stronger.

 I start with a natural antifungal with meals (Oregano oil, caprylic acid or undecylenic acid)